 Pick Up Other Work

 The idea of doing whatever work was available to make some money was something that was widely accepted during the Great Depression.
 You can turn to this mindset and try to make extra money outside of your regular job.
-Consider trying one of these side hustles perfect for introverts.
+Consider trying one of these recession proof side hustles!

 Dry Clothes the Old-Fashioned Way